james2406/CodeFirstGirls-York2016/README.md

 * JavaScript
 * jQuery

-good place
-after lesson
-see what covered
-catch up on exersises!
-If stuck, email me :)
+This will be a great place where you'll be able to see a summary of what we've taught you and tasks set in the lessons.
+If there are any probelms feel free to either message me or Mike!

 ## Before You Begin